The U.S. Army Parachute Team skydives in Puerto Rico

-Sgt.
-1st Class Jonathan Lopez of the U.S. Army Parachute Team makes a tandem skydive over Aguadilla, Puerto Rico on 20 April 2022.
-Lopez, a native of Dorado, Puerto Rico, is the team leader of the tandem section.
+Members of the U.S. Army Parachute Team makes a skydive over Aguadilla, Puerto Rico on 21 April 2022 in preparation for their tandem passengers.
 USAPT is conducting skydives in their first tandem camp of the 2022 season.
 (U.S. Army video by Sgt.
 1st Class Marcus Denniston)

 |Date Taken: